antonym: scenes of childhood installation + performance at JACK. Sugar Vendil & ayo ohs. photo by Eric Hodgman

 DATES

-Antonym: the opposite of nostalgia is a memoir of a Filipinx American childhood that interweaves chamber music, dance, and nonlinear theater in an interdisciplinary performance.
+Antonym: the opposite of nostalgia is a memoir of a lonely yet hopeful Filipinx American childhood that interweaves chamber music, dance, and nonlinear theater in an interdisciplinary performance.
 Excavating seemingly insignificant but deeply ingrained memories, Antonym envisions the future as an escape from pain and ponders how we can possess painful memories without being beholden to them.
 Using field recordings of New York City to create a rich sonic landscape, the four seasons serve as a cyclical frame and context for memory.
 Antonym invites audiences to reflect on their own relationships with memory, identity, and imagining their own futures.

 Complete performance video here